Aa-Aanegola/Concurrency-in-C/q1/README.md

 ### Conclusions
 Overall sticking to the normal merge sort is the best option due to its range and decent overall performance.
 If we want a low variance in the time taken to sort any number(of the range 1o<exp>5</exp>) of integers passed to our program, the process merge sort would be the optimum choice.
 The threaded merge sort failed to outperform either of its counterparts.
 However a viable way to use threads would be to create a certain number of threads at inception, and then merge the parts of the arrray sorted by those individual threads.
 This would ensure that the thread creation overhead would not be reflected in our run time, as we have a constant number of threads created, and the array would be sorted x times as fast where x is the number of threads.
+We could also create threads only till a certain depth and then switch to normal merge sort to make it faster.